yi-Xu-0100/spyiderDemo/README.md

-## Small demo for learnning spyider.
+## Small demo for learning spyider.